 From time to time, we may become involved in litigation or other legal proceedings.
-While the outcome of any such proceedings cannot be predicted with certainty, except as described below, we are not currently involved in any legal proceedings that we believe are, individually or in the aggregate, material to our business, results of operations or financial condition.
-However, regardless of the outcome, litigation can have an adverse impact on us because of associated cost and diversion of management time.
+While the outcome of any such proceedings cannot be predicted with certainty, we are not currently involved in any legal proceedings that we believe are, individually or in the aggregate, material to our business, results of operations or financial condition, except as described below.
+However, regardless of the outcome, litigation can have an adverse impact on our business, financial condition, results of operations and prospects because of associated costs and diversion of management time.

 On March 26, 2022, the Company received notice of a complaint (the Complaint) filed by Janssen Biopharma, LLC (Janssen), which generally concerned an alleged breach by certain of our employees of their obligations to Janssen as prior employees of Janssen by purporting to assign to Aligos various inventions allegedly owned by Janssen.
 The Complaint was filed on March 9, 2022 in the Superior Court of the State of California, County of San Mateo, against the Company, Lawrence M. Blatt, Chairman, Chief Executive Officer and Director of the Company, and Leonid Beigelman, President and Director of the Company.
 The Complaint alleges breach of contract by Lawrence M. Blatt and Leonid Beigelman and tortious interference with contract by the Company and seeks declaratory judgment of ownership of certain intellectual property by the Company, among other claims.
 The Complaint states that Janssen is seeking injunctive relief, assignment of certain intellectual property from us to Janssen and monetary damages.
-The Company believes the allegations in the Complaint are without merit and intends to defend itself vigorously.
+The Company believes the allegations in the Complaint are without merit and intends to continue to defend itself vigorously.